Code-4-Community/learning-resources/docs/jumpstart/week-6.md

 ### Types of Tests

-You may be able to tell from the name that testing a method used to help prove that your code works the way you expect it to.
-If you haven't encountered tests before, whether that's because you're new to development or just never thought that tests were important enough to spend time on, just know that they're extremely important in helping you diagnose issues in your code (if you write meaningful tests) before releases or after making significant changes.
+You may be able to tell from the name that testing is a method used to help prove that your code works the way you expect it to.
+If you haven't spent a lot of time working on tests before, whether that's because you're new to development or never thought that tests were important enough to spend time on, just know that they're extremely important in helping you diagnose issues in your code (if you write meaningful tests) before releases or after making significant changes.
-By the way, if you've heard of check-expects, they're basically the same thing if you've taken fundies and that makes it more familiar to you!
-For smaller projects, they have less of an impact, even if they're still helpful.
-As your project grows, however, and as you work with more people, they'll save you a lot of time in tracking down and preventing a lot of bugs that come from unexpected interactions or mistakes that were made in trying to solve a problem.
+By the way, if you've heard of check-expects from fundies, they're basically the same thing!
+For smaller projects, tests have less of an impact, even if they're still helpful.
+As your project grows and begins incorporating work from more people, however, they'll save you a lot of time in tracking down and preventing a lot of bugs that come from unexpected interactions or mistakes that were made in trying to solve a problem.

-In the software development side of things, there are around seven types of tests that you'll probably interact with throughout your career, and different organizations may combine or rename a lot of these.
+In software development, there are around seven types of tests that you'll probably interact with throughout your career, and different organizations may combine or rename a lot of these.
 We're calling them 'unit', 'integration', 'functional', 'end-to-end', 'acceptance', 'performance', and 'smoke' tests.

 - *Unit* tests are meant to test functions/methods.
 They are basic tests and work with the smallest units of functionality in your code.
-- *Integration* tests ensure that multiple different units, modules, or applications can work together correctly.
+- *Integration* tests ensure that multiple different units, modules (groups of code), or applications can successfully work together and produce the response you're expecting.
-- *Functional* tests are very similar to integration tests.
-Functional tests apply business logic when testing, so testing expected behavior, while integration tests are only there to make sure multiple modules can work together as expected.
-One example is connecting to a database (integration) vs. getting specific values from the database (functional).
-- *End-To-End* tests are try to act as a user and go through different workflows to ensure large parts of the application are working as expected.
+- *End-To-End* tests try to act as a user and go through different workflows to ensure large parts of the application are working as expected.
 - *Acceptance* tests verify business requirements (and sometime performance) in a formal way to determine if business goals were met.